1:1 Technology Program

 Middle school students will turn in their assigned device AND charger at the end of the school year.
 High school devices AND chargers must be returned upon high school graduation or unenrollment.

 What are the consequences for inappropriate use of the Chromebook?

-and Student Responsible Use Policy in the student handbooks
+and Student Responsible Use Policy

 If a student withdraws from Frisco ISD, how would they return their device and charger?

 Should any student withdraw from their school and/or FISD, the Chromebook AND charger should be returned to the campus the student attended.
 Campuses can direct you to the process they have in place for the return of the Chromebook AND charger.